 If you are needing to purchase some new thread snips, give these a try.
 I think you may be surprised at just how much you love them.

 I have quite a collection of rotary cutters.
 This is the newest one to my collection and the only one I really use anymore.

 At first I was hesitant to spend the money, but I'm really glad I did.
 It is by far my favorite and the only one I find myself reaching for.

-I will be sharing two different rotary cutters with you, and you can choose the one that best suites your budget.
+I will be sharing two different rotary cutters with you, and you can choose the one that best suits your budget.

 - This rotary cutter weighs more than the standard rotary cutter.
 It's all metal parts.

 - The handle is really nice to hold.
 Has silicone inserts for a comfortable grip that won't slip.